PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

     :class-body: sd-font-weight-bold

     #.
 TRPO is an :bdg-info-line:`on-policy` algorithm.
     #.
-TRPO can be used for environments with both :bdg-info-line:`discrete` and :bdg-info-line:`continuous` action spaces.
-    #.
-TRPO is an improvement work done based on:bdg-info-line:`NPG` .
+TRPO is an improvement work done based on :bdg-info-line:`NPG` .
     #.
 TRPO is an important theoretical basis for :bdg-ref-info-line:`CPO <../saferl/cpo>` .
     #.
 An :bdg-ref-info-line:`API Documentation <trpoapi>`  is available for TRPO.